lirsacc/py-gql/docs/usage/getting-started.rst

 .. literalinclude:: getting-started/schema.graphql
     :language: graphql

-The easiest way to build an executable schema for our server is through :func:`py_gql.build_schema` which does so by consuming the SDL:
+The easiest way to build an executable schema for our server is through :func:`py_gql.build_schema` which does so by consuming the SDL.
+This is often referred to as a *schema first* approach to schema definition, as opposed to *code first* where we'd build a schema from Python objects.

 .. literalinclude:: getting-started/schema.py
     :language: python

 Interacting with your data through resolver functions